ymadoff/ryba/hadoop/core/configure.coffee.md

 # Hadoop Core Configuration

-*   `ryba.static_host` (boolean)
-    Write the host name of the server instead of the Hadoop "_HOST" placeholder accross all the configuration files, default to false.
 *   `hdfs.user` (object|string)
     The Unix HDFS login name or a user object (see Mecano User documentation).
 *   `yarn.user` (object|string)